 How to Decide What Size Area Rug You Need For a Living Room

-The rug size you go for heavily depends on the size of your living room and the size of the space you plan to use.
+The rug size you go for heavily depends on your living room size and the space you plan to use.
 You need to think about if you want a rug that takes up most of the floor space or if you'd prefer an accent rug that purely gives your room a pop of color and some texture.

 Here is a helpful tip from Ruggable that could help you decide: "When selecting a rug for your living room, it's important to consider the size of your space, the size of your furniture, and the various layout options (whether it's an open floor plan or a more defined space), in case you one day may decide to rearrange furniture! "